-I have big feelings about Biryani.
-I've discussed many of them at length here in my Chicken Biryani recipe, but in a nutshell I do not get the fascination with Biryanis that are great for 5 bites and heartburn.
-I am also from Karachi and can assure you that the iconic Karachi Beef Biryani from Student Biryani has a decidedly clean and balanced flavor.
+I have big feelings about Biryani and I've discussed them in the context of my Chicken Biryani.
+A biryani is a beautifully layered meat (sometimes also potatoes) and rice dish which artfully builds flavour and when done right there is nothing else quite like it.
+I am also from Karachi and can assure you that the iconic Karachi Beef Biryani from Student Biryani had a decidedly clean and balanced flavor - as all biryanis should.

 Fun fact: someone from the Student Biryani family reached out recently and said this recipe is actually SUPER CLOSE to theirs.
 WOOHOO!